-As previously discussed, the State of Washington currently employs Business Objects as the enterprise reporting tool for both Finance and Budget.
+As previously discussed, the State of Washington currently employs a set of reporting tools such as Business Objects as the enterprise reporting tool for both Finance, Budget and HR/Payroll.
 Business Objects is currently utilized for all reporting needs and was developed as a solution because the current Financial and Budgeting systems did not have robust reporting capabilities.
 Business Objects also enables the aggregation of data from disparate systems.
 Figure 2.8.2 below depicts the current Business Objects landscape for the State of Washington's reporting.